enyojs/enyo-docs/developer-guide/deploying-apps/platform-specific-deployment.md

             min-zoom: 1;
         }
     ```

+3. Package your app after making the CSS change and drop the files from the `dist` directory into the `www` directory created in step 1.
+(Tip: you can specify the output directory for `enyo pack` using the `-d`/`--outdir` option.)

 From here you can follow the instructions in the Cordova Getting Started Guide
 to deploy to the simulator or device.
 To submit your app to the Microsoft